'The Penguin' Dons a 'Sopranos' Tuxedo in Gotham

 Led by Lauren LeFranc, The Penguin begins where The Batman left off, post-flood and post-assassination of crime boss Carmine Falcone.
 The effects of the former are mentioned briefly in early episodes, while the latter makes up the main focus of the eight-episode series as Gotham's underworld goes through a power struggle, with Oz Cobb (Colin Farrell) jockeying for position.
 Oz's main competition is Sofia Falcone (Cristin Milioti), daughter of Carmine and a recently released patient of Arkham Asylum after a decade-long stay.

-While the show's title hints to an Oz/Penguin-focused series, it'd be more accurate to describe Farrell and Milioti as co-leads.
+While the show's title hints at an Oz/Penguin-focused series, it'd be more accurate to describe Farrell and Milioti as co-leads.
 The back stories of both characters are equally explored, and their pursuit for the vacated seat Carmine left behind journey concurrently, intertwining often.
-Given the series' split focus, it's impressive that there was never a moment spent with one character where I wished to return to the other.
+Given the series' split focus, it's impressive that there was never a moment spent with one character when I wished to return to the other.
 The writing for both Sofia and Oz lays down a rich and compelling narrative individually (Episode 4, "Cent'anni," being a standout for Sofia and the series), eventually coming together for an engaging showdown.

 Rather unfairly to Farrell, as we already saw his tremendous interpretation of Oz in The Batman, Milioti explodes out of this show like a cannonball.
 Known mostly for being the titular mother in How I Met Your Mother and having supporting roles in Palm Springs and The Wolf of Wall Street, Milioti dominates the screen, painting Sofia with a beguiling compassion and vivacity.
 Elevating her performance, costume designer Helen Huang and makeup artists Martha Melendez and Amy Sue Nahhas create stunning looks for Sofia; in a series where the prosthetic work used for Oz takes most of the attention (and deservedly so), putting that same energy into Sofia is almost necessary to have her stand up against and next to such a demonstrative character.